Leslie Schaffer, 9th grade teacher, Atlanta, GA

 Girl Rising’s resources include a free curriculum for upper-elementary, middle and high school students; the original Girl Rising film (which can be seen as a whole, or "chapter" by "chapter"); a young adult book highlighting additional stories and diving deeper into the issues; and a growing community of collaborative educators.
 Designed to be flexible, it can be taught across subject areas and used in schools, in community settings, or even at home.

-The newest resource – in response to the COVID-19 crisis – is a free Family Guide.
-Straightforward and easily accessible, it is designed so that anyone – parent, educator, student – can bring the Girl Rising conversation into the home.
+Girl Rising has created a number of new resources in response to the COVID crises.
+The most recent is an interactive web-based module, flexible, student-facing, and easy to implement.
+Girl Rising also developed a Family Guide, straightforward and easily accessible, designed to bring the Girl Rising conversation into the home.
 Girl Rising’s message of resilience and hope has never seemed more resonant; Girl Rising’s value of interconnectedness and responsibility to one another has never seemed more important; Girl Rising’s mission to inspire young people to become agents of change has never seemed more urgent.

-The Girl Rising Educator community continues to expand: to date, more than 8400 educators from over 130 countries have registered for the free curriculum, with new teachers signing up every day (you can access it here).
-Working with local partners in school and community organizations, Girl Rising has programs in a growing number of countries, including India, Pakistan, Guatemala, Thailand and Kenya.
-The Girl Rising film has reached millions more in movie theaters, community screenings, and on television, broadcast globally by CNN International.
+The Girl Rising Educator community continues to expand: to date, more than 8500 educators from over 130 countries have registered for the free curriculum, with new teachers signing up every day.
+Working with local partners in school and community organizations, Girl Rising has programs in 11 countries, including India, Pakistan, Guatemala, Thailand and Kenya.
+The Girl Rising film has reached millions across the globe in movie theaters, community screenings, and on television, broadcast globally by CNN International.
 Girl Rising continues to produce and tell new stories, create new resources, develop new collaborations, and look for new ways to promote empathy among young people, spark their natural curiosity about the world, and inspire them to become global citizens and local change-makers.

 As Suma says in the film – after being liberated from a childhood of servitude and finally able to go to school: "I feel as though I have power now.
 I feel as though I can do anything.
 And I have important things to do."